pedramamini/RewindMCP/README.md

 The project consists of three main components:
 1. A core Python library (`rewinddb`) for direct database access
 2. Command-line tools for transcript retrieval and keyword searching
-3. An MCP server that exposes these capabilities to GenAI models
+3. An MCP STDIO server that exposes these capabilities to GenAI models through the standardized Model Context Protocol

 ## Installation

 ### Prerequisites

 - Python 3.6+
-- FastAPI and Uvicorn (for MCP server)

 ### Install from Source